Last Updated: May 20, 2022

 Additionally, the prisms inside are responsible for how binoculars are as powerful as telescopes, yet they are shorter.
 These prisms separate light into different optical paths, from the image to your eyes.

-A spotting scope is your mini-sized telescope, a powerful single-tubed optic tool that works best for long-distance viewing.
+A spotting scope for birding is your mini-sized telescope, a powerful single-tubed optic tool that works best for long-distance viewing.

 It typically requires a tripod for steadiness so you can swivel as you view.
 Unlike the binoculars that allow you to view subjects using both eyes, you have to keep an eye closed when you're using a spotting scope.